CouchCMS/Documentation/src/contents/tags-reference/excerpthtml.md

 # excerptHTML

-The **excerptHTML** tag can be used to create an excerpt of any HTML content that is enclosed within its opening and closing tags.<br/>
+The **excerptHTML** tag can be used to create an excerpt of any HTML content that is enclosed within its opening and closing tags.
 Unlike the **excerpt** tag,  excerptHTML preserves the HTML formatting of the truncated contents (except for the HTML tags specified in its _ignore_ parameter).

 Examples -